 The following items are critical application elements required to pass the basic minimum requirements review.
 If OJP determines that an application does not include the following elements, it will neither proceed to peer review, nor receive further consideration.

-- · Proposal Narrative

-- · Budget Worksheet and Budget Narrative (web-based form)

-- Curriculum Vitae/Resumes for Key Personnel
+- Proposal Narrative - Budget Worksheet and Budget Narrative (web-based form) - Curriculum Vitae/Resumes for Key Personnel (For purposes of this solicitation, "key personnel" means the principal investigator, and any and all co-principal investigators.)

 Budget and Associated Documentation: